DJJugglesJ/AI-Installer/docs/quickstart_models.md

   bash modules/shell/install_loras.sh
   ```
 - The WebUI installer creates a symlink from `~/AI/LoRAs/` to `~/AI/WebUI/models/Lora/`, so any downloaded LoRA is immediately available to Stable Diffusion WebUI.
+- If a LoRA download is interrupted mid-file, rerun the task; it resumes automatically and validates checksums before prompting.

 ## Pairing flows
 ### Stable Diffusion WebUI